Harold Arthur Poling: Personal life

 Poling married Marian Lee in 1957.
 He had three children: Pamela, Kathryn, and Douglas.
 Poling was an avid and accomplished golfer.

+He served as the chair of the Monmouth College board of trustees.

 Death

 He died at the age of 86 on May 12, 2012, at his home in Pacific Grove, California.

 Awards and honors

 In 1993, Poling was awarded the Lone Sailor Award by the U.S. Navy Memorial Foundation for his naval career.

+In 1999, Poling was inducted into the Automotive Hall of Fame.